 Areas of Work

-The Stephen Lewis Foundation partners with 122 community-led organizations in the 15 countries that have been hardest hit by the HIV pandemic in Africa.
+The Stephen Lewis Foundation partners with community-led organizations in the 14 countries that have been hardest hit by the HIV epidemic in Africa.
 They work in six key areas.

 Photo Credit: Kibuuka Mukisa Oscar